There are a few things you just don't want your kid coming home from school and telling you.

 True.
-Except a slight difficulty: the gang rape story story is from the Bible.
-(Judges 19:1-30.)
-And the Bible is a book we call infallible, and God's holy word.
-What gives?
+Except there's a slight difficulty: the gang rape story story is from the Bible (Judges 19:1-30), and the Bible is a book we call infallible.
+It's God's perfect word.
+What should we do?
 No wonder we don't find this doozy in The Jesus Storybook Bible.
-And how are we supposed to deal with the remaining vast chunks of grit in the Old Testament?
+And how are we supposed to deal with the remaining big chunks of grit and sin in the Old Testament?

 We also realize the glorious truth that Scripture is food even when we don't understand it.
 While we're committed to not assigning students a passage out of context, like "My wounds stink and fester" (Psalm 38:5a), or "Chelub the brother of Shuah begat Mehir, which was the father of Eshton" (1 Chron.
 4:11), we still acknowledge that our students' understanding will always be imperfect.
 Yet the passages cannot fail to be life-giving.
 We are confident that, as they work God's Word into their bones, he will work it out in them someday for his glory.